-- 15.1 No Strike or Lockout.
+15.1 No Strike or Lockout.
 The Board agrees that there will be no lockout at FIU during the term of this Agreement.
-The UFF agrees that there will be no strike by it or by any employees during the term of this Agreement. - 15.2 Effect of Passage of Law.
-Any provision of this Agreement or BOT-UFF Policies appended which is contrary to law, but becomes legal during the term of this Agreement, shall be reinstated consistent with such legislation. - 15.3 Legislative Action.
-The Board and the UFF agree that neither will attempt to influence or support changes in existing statutes or legislation which would change the terms of this Agreement or BOT-UFF Policies appended. - 15.4 Venue.
-For purposes of venue in any judicial review of an arbitrator's decision. the parties elect to submit themselves to the jurisdiction of the courts in Miami-Dade - County, Florida.
-In an action commenced in Miami-Dade County, neither the Board nor the UFF will move for a change of venue based upon the defendant's residence in-fact if

-1229 other than Miami-Dade County.
+The UFF agrees that there will be no strike by it or by any employees during the term of this Agreement.

+15.2 Effect of Passage of Law.
+Any provision of this Agreement or BOT-UFF Policies appended which is contrary to law, but becomes legal during the term of this Agreement, shall be reinstated consistent with such legislation.

+15.3 Legislative Action.
+The Board and the UFF agree that neither will attempt to influence or support changes in existing statutes or legislation which would change the terms of this Agreement or BOT-UFF Policies appended.

+15.4 Venue.
+For purposes of venue in any judicial review of an arbitrator's decision, the parties elect to submit themselves to the jurisdiction of the courts in Miami-Dade County, Florida.
+In an action commenced in Miami-Dade County, neither the Board nor the UFF will move for a change of venue based upon the defendant's residence in-fact if other than Miami-Dade County.

 15.5 Copies of the Agreement.
-The University agrees to provide the UFF with a maximum of 1,500 copies of the ratified Agreement and BOT-UFF Policies appended for distribution to employees, and to provide a copy to each new employee upon hiring.
-The cost for printing additional copies of these documents shall be borne equally by the parties.
-If the employee does not receive a copy of the Agreement and appendices from the University as part of the hiring process, the employee may obtain one from the UFF Chapter.
-The UFF agrees to distribute copies of the Agreement and appendices to current employees in the unit when the Agreement and BOT-UFF Policies are ratified.
-In addition, the Board shall provide a machine-readable copy of the ratified Agreement, appendices and all Supplements to the UFF.
+The Board shall provide a machine-readable copy of the ratified Agreement, appendices and all Supplements to the UFF.